Ozone Nonattainment: Impact to Air Permitting

 Another area that will need to be carefully examined would be emissions netting for new projects at an existing Title V facility.
 If your facility will be amending an existing NSR permit or starting a new NSR project, the trigger for netting will be reduced and the ratio for emissions offsets will become less favorable.
 Currently for serious nonattainment areas, the offset ratio is 1.2 to 1 and with a severe nonattainment classification, that will be changed to 1.3 to 1.
 In other terms, the emissions offset ratio is the ratio of total actual reductions of emissions to total emissions increases of such pollutants.
 For example, a 1-ton NOx increase would have to be offset with a 1.3-ton NOx decrease in a severe nonattainment area.
 With more stringent offset ratios permitting activities will become more difficult on the regulated community.

 Deadlines for facilities to apply for a first-time Title V permit will be established following issuance of the final rule.
 The reclassification will be in place upon the effective date of the final rule and will impact any permit applications that are still being processed for facilities in the areas being reclassified.
 If your facility has a potential to emit greater than 25 tons per year of NOx or VOC, you may be subject to additional permitting requirements.
 ALL4 has the expertise to help navigate any new air regulatory requirements that may affect you and your facility.
-If you have any questions regarding this proposed rule and its impacts, please contact your ALL4 project manager or Keith Frederick.
+If you have any questions regarding this proposed rule and its impacts, please contact your ALL4 project manager or contact us at firstname.lastname@example.org.